moodlehq/matrixsynapse_mock/README.md

-# BigBlueButton Mock API Server
+# Matrix Synapse Mock API Server

-This project and associated docker containers provide a mock of the main BigBlueButton server and can be used for testing of BigBlueButton integrations.
+This project and associated docker containers provide a partial mock of the main Matrix Synapse server and can be used for testing of Synapse integrations.

 ## Quick setup using Docker
 Run the following command to get your mock server up and running:
    ```
-   docker run -p 8001:80 moodlehq/bigbluebutton_mock
+   docker run -p 8001:80 moodlehq/matrixsynapse_mock
    ```

 ## Example usage
 ### Automated tests
-You need to define `TEST_MOD_BIGBLUEBUTTONBN_MOCK_SERVER` in your config.php when running automated tests like PHPUnit and Behat.
+You need to define `TEST_MOD_SYNAPSE_MOCK_SERVER` in your config.php when running automated tests like PHPUnit and Behat.
 Otherwise, most of the BigBlueButton tests will be marked skipped.

 For example, add the following to your config.php after the `$CFG->wwwroot` line:
    ```
-   define('TEST_MOD_BIGBLUEBUTTONBN_MOCK_SERVER', "http://localhost:8001/hash" . sha1($CFG->wwwroot));
+   define('TEST_MOD_SYNAPSE_MOCK_SERVER', "http://localhost:8001/hash" . sha1($CFG->wwwroot));
    ```

 ## More information